 - Ensure you have good quality doormats at all entrances to your house, preferably made from coir matting, to catch as much dirt as possible before it enters your home.

-- Immediately wipe up any spills on your wooden floor.
+- Wipe up any spills on your wooden floor as soon as possible.
 Liquid left standing on the surface of the wood is more likely to be absorbed into the timber, which can cause stains or movement within your floor.

 - Sweep, mop (with caution) or vacuum your hardwood floor regularly.
 This will prevent any abrasive dust or grit accumulating, which can scratch the surface of the wood and damage / dull the finish.